s0ubhik/lebu/README.md

 # lebu
- A programming lanuage simple as Python, fast as C
+ A programming language simple as Python, fast as C

  Not yet documented